The Evolution of Baking and Pastry

 The industry has been moving away from the general bakery to specializations across the board—for example, chocolatiers and high-end pastry shops—and CIA graduates have driven much of that growth.
 We’ve also seen a large expansion in artisan breads and plated desserts in fine dining across the U.S.

 How is the way we teach B&P students different now vs. when the program started in 1990?

 Information for developing new courses comes from the industry and our own research.
 The associate degree originally was more of a general overview of the baking and pastry arts, and over time, we replaced 10 of the courses with new, specialized ones.
 We also added another experiential class beyond the Apple Pie Bakery Café—the Restaurant Operations course, which covers fine dining breads and plated desserts served in the Bocuse and American Bounty restaurants.

 In addition, in the 26 years that have passed, the associate degree has grown into a full bachelor’s degree.
-And just recently, we added an Advanced Principles in Baking and Pastry concentration to the bachelor’s program.
+And just recently, the Advanced Principles in Baking and Pastry concentration was added to the bachelor’s program.
 The students are so excited about it—they spend a semester in California, where industry experts come in to lecture, and an artist talks to them about design and how it’s applied not only to the pastry, but also to packaging and marketing.

 How have B&P career opportunities changed?

 There are a lot more now.
 A large segment is the world of cafés, from casual to upscale.
 So baking and pastry students need to know how to make savory items as well as pastries, ice creams, and breads.
 And they also need entrepreneurial skills.
 The curriculum addresses those needs, with the bachelor’s degree in food business management and the Café Savory Production class at the associate degree level.

 Why is science so important in baking and pastry?